Your request is being processed, please wait.

 Create a welcoming and inclusive Airdrie community with your ideas!
 We’re looking for individuals and community organizations who live or serve the Airdrie community to bring their innovative ideas to life through our Building Belonging Microgrant.

-• Foster an inclusive and vibrant community by deepening appreciation for diversity and promoting mutual respect, understanding and connections across cultures and communities.
+• Deepen appreciation for diversity and promote mutual respect and connection across communities.

-• Support awareness, dialogue and action on Truth and Reconciliation, anti-racism, anti-discrimination and allyship by creating spaces for learning and conversation.
+• Foster awareness, dialogue, and action on Truth and Reconciliation, anti-racism, anti-discrimination, and allyship through learning and conversation.

 • Intercultural celebrations